 All pieces move like a Rook in chess, that is, any number of squares horizontally or vertically.
 No pieces, except the King, may land on the corner squares or the centre square.
 The centre square is the King’s throne or “Konakis”.

 Tablut employs orthogonal interception-capture.
 When an enemy piece is surrounded on two opposite sides, the piece is captured.
 The corner and centre squares also act like friendly pieces.
 Thus, if an enemy piece is sandwiched between a friendly piece and these special squares, this also results in capture.
 Capture is not mandatory.
+Note that the central square only functions as capture square when it’s empty.
+(In an alternative variant, it needn’t be empty to function as capture square.)
 The same capture rules applies also to the King, except when it is positioned on the centre square, when it must be surrounded on all four sides.
 If the King is positioned on any of the four squares adjacent to the centre, it must be surrounded on three sides, plus the centre square, which then functions as a capture-square.

 Tablut boards and pieces are often found in Viking graves.
 Pieces are typically made of bone, glass, or amber.
 The game had a rich history in Viking tales.
 In one such story King Knut and Jarl Ulf were playing, and Knut made a mistake allowing Ulf to capture a piece.
 Knut requested that he be allowed to take back his move.
 Ulf refused, toppling the board, and an argument ensued that ended when Ulf was killed.
 The Swedish botanist Carolus Linnæus, the inventor of the system for classifying plants and animals we still use today, wrote about Tablut in his diary in 1732.
 He discovered it during his travels in Lapland, where the game had survived and was still played among the Lapps.
 The side with the King represented the Swedes, while the other side respresented Moscovites.